Going Uptown for a Carriage-House-Turned-Loft Upgrade

 We love watching “Open House” NYC, our normal weekend activity, and saw an ad for Sweeten come on.
 Knowing that work needed to be done on the place, we thought of this as a good sign and signed up on the site.
 Looking through their bios and past work, we found a few contractors who we were matched with that we liked.
 After speaking to three on the phone, there was a good feeling with one Sweeten design/build firm.
 His pictures showed he could do nice work, and he seemed like a straight shooter.
 We met with him at his office and got a quote on the scope of work.
 My wife and I liked the Sweeten contractor and felt him to be honest.
 We never got another quote or met with another contractor.
 His price wasn’t cheap but I didn’t want cheap work.
 I wanted someone I knew would do the job right.

 I discovered during this renovation that developers will often square things off and use preset sizes for things to make the job easier and cheaper.
 After we did some demo, we found a ton of extra storage space just behind the sheetrock in the kitchen—and built an 8-foot-tall pantry into the wall to the left of the fridge.
 Don’t be afraid to knock a few holes in walls.
 It’s all going to be painted anyway.
 After all, ours ended up being floor-to-ceiling in the kitchen which rivals most suburban pantries.
 Lastly, we recessed all the lighting except pendants over the peninsula, which we replaced with classic handblown Simon Pierce light fixtures.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 We loved the exposed brick in the living room—which had 11-foot-high ceilings—and looked to continue the theme.
 We walked around and knocked on the drywall—if it felt hollow, we put a hole through to see what was underneath.
 This method allowed us to find original beams and columns all over the apartment and expose them.
 The wooden beams were original to the carriage house, whereas the iron beams were installed to support the original structure at some point in the building’s history.
 Some of the beams had initials in them, and we even found a horsehair or two caught in the wood!